jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Audio Alerts

-This turns on a sound alert for when someone joins or when receiving a new chat message.
+This turns on a sound alert for when someone joins a chat, or when receiving a new chat message.

 ## Audio/Network Setup